apify/proxy-chain/README.md

 If the URL is invalid, the function throws an error.

+The username and password parsing should make it possible to parse proxy URLs containing special characters, such as `http://user:pass:wrd@proxy.example.com` or `http://us%35er:passwrd@proxy.example.com`.
+The parsing is done on a best-effort basis.
+The safest way is to always URI-encode username and password before constructing the URL, according to RFC 3986.

 Note that compared to the old implementation using `url.parse()`, the new function:

  - is unable to distinguish empty password and missing password